Macrometacorp/docs/docs/streams/stream-basics/subscriptions/exclusive-example.md

 ---
 sidebar_position: 10
-title: Exclusive Subscription Example
+title: Configure an Exclusive Subscription
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Prerequisites from '../../../_partials/_prerequisites-sdk-api-key.md';

-This page describes how to configure an exclusive subscription for one stream.
-Refer to the [exclusive subscription](index.md#exclusive) section for details.

-To test the example code, open three terminals simultaneously and run `node producer.js`, then run `consumer-1.js` in second terminal and `consumer-2.js` in third terminal.
-If successful, you will see messages in both consumer terminals.
+Let's configure message delivery with an exclusive subscription.
+With an exclusive subscription, only one consumer is allowed to subscribe to a stream.

 ## Prerequisites

 <Prerequisites />

-## Producer Example
+## Setup an Exclusive subscription

+To setup an exclusive subscription:

+### Step 1: Create a Stream and a Producer

 This code creates a stream if one doesn't already exist, then creates a producer.